MK38993/Metis-6---Deep-Learning/README.md

 ## Tools
-OpenCV for converting image data into usable vectors Google's MediaPipe for calculating hand "landmarks."
-Pandas and NumPy for data storage and formatting TensorFlow's Keras module for constructing neural networks Matplotlib for data visualization
+OpenCV for converting image data into usable vectors Google's MediaPipe for calculating hand "landmarks" Pandas and NumPy for data storage and formatting TensorFlow's Keras module for constructing neural networks Matplotlib for data visualization